p0gram3r/cheatsheets/mongoDB.md

 ### working with cursors
+- use cursors to work with query results
 ```
-// use cursors to work with query results
-// the "; null;" at the end prevents the shelll to print the result of the previous action
+// the "; null;" at the end prevents the shell to print the result of the previous action!
 cur = db.things.find(); null;
 cur.limit(2); null;
 cur.sort( {a: -1} ); null;